go-iiif/go-iiif/README.md

 are necessary because if you specify `credential="iam:"` for an S3 source (in your IIIF config file) the server fails to start up with a weird error I've never seen before.
 Computers...

+#### iiif-process

+I have had an easier time setting up a Docker-ized `iiif-process` container in ECS and running it as a simple ECS task.

+##### Services

+You will need to ensure that the service has `Auto-assign public IP(s)` enabled.This is necessary in order to fetch the actual Docker container.

+#### Task definitions

+Your "task definition" will need a suitable AWS IAM role with the following properties:

+* A trust definition with `ecs-tasks.amazonaws.com`

+And the following policies assigned to it:

+* `AmazonECSTaskExecutionRolePolicy`
+* A custom policy with the necessary permissions your task will need to read-from and write-to source and derivative caches (typically S3)

+The task should be run in `awsvpc` network mode and required the `FARGATE` capability.

+Unlike the `iiif-server` container as of this writing it is not possible to pass in the IIIF config file (or the instructions file) as an environment variable.
+I've never really loved that approach and want to reconsider it for all the `ifff-` tools.

+This means you have a container that can run `/bin/iiif-process` but where does it find any of it's configuration information?
+The short answer is you don't use the `Dockerfile.process` Dockerfile in this package.

+Instead you should use the `Dockerfile.process.ecs` Dockerfile defined in the [go-iiif-aws](https://github.com/aaronland/go-iiif-aws) package.
+This package will create a custom `iiif-process` container copying a custom IIIF config and instructions file into `/etc/go-iiif/config.json` and `/etc/go-iiif/instructions.json` respectively.
+This is the container image that you would then upload as a task to your AWS ECS account.

+It will also build a `iiif-process-ecs` tool that can be:

+* Used to invoke your task directly from the command-line, passing in one or more URIs to process.
+* Bundled as an AWS Lambda function that can be run to invoke your task.
+* Used to invoke that Lambda function (to invoke your task) from the command-line.

 ## Notes